INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 The truth is, INFPs are walking libraries of memories, too.

-To events that served a direct impact on their lives, an INFP will remember for the longest time.
+INFP will remember the events that served a direct impact on their lives.
 But to tasks that hardly cultivate meaning and don’t bring a challenge to their thoughts, they forget rather quickly.

 In this post, let’s tackle how INFPs are both the forgetful types and walking libraries of memories at the same time.
 How do they forget a conversation quickly, but not the events that happened in the past?